-Penalty Points Disqualifications and ‘Exceptional Hardship’
+Penalty Points Disqualifications

 At Kent Traffic Law we specialise in saving driving licences.
 We can advise you how to prepare for court either to contest an allegation (ie plead ‘Not Guilty’) and seek to avoid a conviction, or, to admit an offence (ie plead ‘Guilty’) and seek to mitigate in order to minimise the length of, or even avoid, a ban.
 If you contact us we will advise you of your options and help you to optimise your chance of saving your driving licence.

-Penalty Point or ‘Totting’ Disqualifications
+Penalty Point or ‘Totting Up’ Disqualifications

-If your points tally reaches 12 or more for offences committed within 3 years of each other you will be liable for a ‘totting’ disqualification.
+If your points tally reaches 12 or more for offences committed within 3 years of each other you will be liable to receive a ‘totting up’ disqualification.
 This means that, unless you can establish that you would suffer from ‘exceptional hardship,’ you will be banned for a minimum of 6 months.
 ‘Exceptional hardship’ is a concept defined by case law (previous court cases).
-Sadly, due to the proliferation of speed cameras, ‘totting’ disqualifications are becoming more and more frequent.
+Sadly, due to the proliferation of speed cameras, ‘totting up’ disqualifications are becoming more and more frequent.

 Requesting Early Removal of Driving Disqualification

 Anyone disqualified from driving for a period in excess of 2 years can apply for the early removal of the ban (subject to certain conditions).
 Anyone who has been banned for 2 years or less cannot; in this case the motorist can consider appealing to a higher court against the length of the ban.
 Applications for early removal are normally made to the court which imposed the ban (either the Magistrates’ Court or the Crown Court).